How to adjust the pitch of a GA E-Props on Rotax 9xx ?

 ⇒ To obtain this ESR effect, the adjustment of the blade pitch must be subtle and precise

-For ground adjustable pitch E-Props models, which have a strong ESR effect, static rpm measurement is not a significant data, because they are designed to reach their full traction or thrust just after the start of the take-off roll, not in static.
+And for ground adjustable pitch E-Props models, which have a strong ESR effect, static rpm measurement is not a significant data, because they are designed to reach their full traction or thrust just after the start of the take-off roll, not in static.
 In static, the blades of the E-Props are slightly stalled.

 On Rotax 9xx series 4-stroke engines (912, 912S, 912iS, 914, 915iS), the pitch at which the E-PROPS propeller will give the best performance over the whole speed range of the aircraft is obtained :

-5,500 rpm at full throttle level flight (at altitude 2500 ft)
+5,500 rpm at full throttle level flight (at altitude about 2500 ft)

 PROCEDURE: